ahrushko-blackbird/D365-PowerKanban/README.md

 This is a custom PCF control for displaying a Kanban inside D365 datasets.

+> Entity Metadata and PowerKanban configs are cached for the lifetime of your browser session.
+This greatly improves performance
+If any issues occur, close your browser and reopen it again to clear the sessionStorage.

 Features so far:
 - Supports option sets, status codes and boolean attributes as swimlane sources
 - Color schemes are taken from option set color values